 What are Small Modular Reactors?

-A small modular reactor (SMR) is a compact nuclear power plant that generates electricity on a smaller scale than traditional nuclear reactors.
+A small modular reactor (SMR) is a compact nuclear power plant that generates less electricity than traditional nuclear reactors.
 SMRs offer several potential advantages over traditional nuclear power plants, including off-site “modular” construction and staged plant opening, which improve development costs and timelines.
 Additional SMR advantages include smaller geographic footprints, reduced staffing requirements, and potential enhanced safety features.

 Opportunities and Challenges for SMR Development in West Virginia